Ibiza (film): Plot

 Harper is weary of life in New York City working for a PR firm.
 It does not help that her disgruntled boss Sarah is constantly reciting nasty one-liners at her while failing to recognize her hard work.
 However, in a surprise move, Sarah informs Harper that she has to fly to Barcelona for the weekend in order to secure a new client, a major opportunity for her to finally show her worth.

-When Harper informs her friends Nikki and Leah, they decide that they are coming along, whether she likes it or not.
-Diego, one of the clients in Barcelona, flirts with Nikki and invites them to a nightclub.
-There, Harper meets the attractive DJ, the superstar Leo West, with whom she has instant chemistry.
+When Harper informs her friends Nikki and Leah, they insist on coming along.
+Diego, one of the clients in Barcelona, flirts with Nikki and invites the women to a nightclub.
+There, Harper meets the attractive DJ, superstar Leo West, with whom she has instant chemistry.

 A man at the club invites the three friends to his place for a party, implying that Leo will be there.
-Their host promises drugs and possibility of freeing sexual experiences, but they have to suddenly leave when Leah unknowingly fools around with a married man and his wife chases them out with a knife.
+Their host promises drugs and the possibility of freeing sexual experiences, but they have to suddenly leave when Leah unknowingly fools around with a married man and his wife chases them out with a knife.

 Before Harper and Leo get a chance to spend any time together, he has to travel to Ibiza for his next gig.
-Harper has receives many missed calls and messages from her boss, but she doesn't call back right away.
+Harper has received many missed calls and messages from her boss, but she does not call back right away.
 The pressure prompts her impulsive decision to fly to Ibiza to meet Leo, despite her work responsibilities and egged on by her friends, to secure the man of her dreams.